 We are looking for a Vice President, Investor Relations to join our leadership team.
 The VP, IR will report to the Chief Financial Officer and will work across the organization to build an outstanding investor relations function.
 This is much more than a tactical corporate access role; we are looking for an IR executive who can operate in a highly strategic fashion and who can be an inspiring leader.
 In addition to being a dynamic IR professional, candidates for this role should have a deep understanding of finance, outstanding business acumen, and strong interpersonal skills, both verbal and written.

-Cowen Partners is the nation’s executive search firm, enabling companies to harness the power of human capital to fuel their success.
+Cowen Partners is the nation’s best executive search firm, enabling companies to harness the power of human capital to fuel their success.
 Cowen Partners gives our clients access to the top 1% of human capital to create opportunities that accelerate their growth and market share.
 With Cowen Partners, clients can grow at scale, create value, and drive results with world class talent.
 Our clients are both small and large, publicly traded, pre-IPO, private, and non-profit organizations.

 Clients are typically $50 million to multi-billion dollar revenue Fortune 1000 companies or have assets between $500 million to $15 billion.
 Successful placements span the entire C-Suite and include VP and director level leadership roles.
 With our proven processes and guaranteed results, we have successfully placed hundreds of candidates in industries including technology, healthcare, manufacturing, retail, financial services, and private equity.